ag999git/001-mirror/13-regular-exp/70-ch13-re-script-qa.md

 import re
 text = "This is is a test test sentence"
 # Backreference used
+# \b ensures we match whole words.
+# (\w+) captures a word and assigns it to group 1.
+# \s+ matches the whitespace between the two occurrences of the word.
+# \1 refers back to the first capturing group, so it matches the same word again.
+# \b ensures we match the end of the word, so we only match repeated words that are whole words and not part of larger words.
+# The regex pattern \b(\w+)\s+\1\b matches any instance of a word followed by whitespace and then the same word again, effectively identifying repeated words in the text.
 cleaned = re.sub(r"\b(\w+)\s+\1\b", r"\1", text)
 print(cleaned)
 # Explanation: